Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 ```
 Song of Requiem
-A bard of 24th level or higher can use this epic performance drains the very life force of the bard's enemies causing them to suffer 1 point of damage per 2 levels of bard per round for next 4 rounds.
+A bard of 24th level or higher can use this epic performance which drains the very life force of the bard's enemies causing them to suffer 1 point of damage per 2 levels of bard per round for next 4 rounds.
 ```
 – Alignment restricted to any neutral.
 – Hit Die: d6